Adaminius/roll20_quick_terrain/README.md

 **!setup will delete all tokens on the map layer of the page the players are currently on.**

+Checkout the screenshots ss1.png and ss2.png to see what stuff looks like.

 ### Setting up Roll20

 * Upload the included image files into your Roll20 image library.